AznBlusuazn/Arena/README.txt

 - cleaned up interface for character selection dropdown
 - renamed dbcheck to filecheck
 - added userinput field and enter button
+- added import for race, class, and alignment for players
+- converted placeholder metadata for player profiles

 ALPHA 0.0.2 / 2020.11.18.0019